rucio/documentation/docs/installing_server.md

-In case you wish to use OIDC by default in order to login to the Rucio WebUI, one has to configure also another block in the [rucio.cfg]{.title-ref} file:
+In case you wish to use OIDC by default in order to login to the Rucio WebUI, one has to configure also another block in the `rucio.cfg` file:

     [webui]
     auth_type = oidc
     auth_issuer = <IdP nickname from the idpsecrets.json file>

-This is not obligatory section, if not filled a user will get directed to a page with login choices.
+This is not a mandatory section, if not filled a user will get directed to a page with login choices.

 In order to ensure the correct lifetime management of the tokens and